junxit/us-congress-bills-111/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2009-11-06 — [House 111-1-866](votes/house-111-1-0866.md) — On Motion to Suspend the Rules and Agree — **Passed** (386–17)

 ## Actions

 - 2009-11-05 — Introduced in House
 - 2009-11-05 — Introduced in House
 - 2009-11-05 — Referred to the House Committee on Oversight and Government Reform.
+- 2009-11-06 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-11-06 — Considered as unfinished business. (consideration: CR H12494-12495)
+- 2009-11-06 — Considered under suspension of the rules. (consideration: CR H12461-12462)
+- 2009-11-06 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+893.
+- 2009-11-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-11-06 — Mr. Towns moved to suspend the rules and agree to the resolution.
+- 2009-11-06 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 386 - 17, 11 Present (Roll no. 866). (text: CR H12461)
+- 2009-11-06 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 386 - 17, 11 Present (Roll no. 866).(text: CR H12461)